mbecker20/komodo/docsite/docs/file-paths.md

 # File Paths

-When working with monitor, you might have to configure file or directory paths.
+When working with Komodo, you might have to configure file or directory paths.

 ## Relative Paths